raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 If you wish to also connect the NVMe drive to a PC or Mac, you will need a USB adapter.
 Search for 'NVME PCI-E M-Key Solid State Drive External Enclosure'.
 The enclosure must support M key SSDs.

-Linux supports NVMe drives without modification so once you have connected the hardware, boot Linux from another drive to check that the NVMe drive has been detected.
-Run `ls -l /dev/nvme*`: example output is shown below.
+Linux supports accessing NVMe drives without modification, but booting from NVMe required a pre-release version of the Raspberry Pi Linux kernel.
+To check that your NVMe drive is connected correctly, boot Linux from another drive and run `ls -l /dev/nvme*`: example output is shown below.

 ```
 crw------- 1 root root 245, 0 Mar  9 14:58 /dev/nvme0